Affiliate links on Android Authority may earn us a commission. Learn more.

 Google introduced an exciting new interface and renamed its smart TV operating system to Google TV.
 The row UI you might be familiar with is gone, replaced with content tabs and new section labels.
 It brings a more unified look while showcasing content from different apps.
 Google TV also introduced smart home controls, the ability to use Google Photos as screen savers, and after a long wait, the option to set up individual user profiles.

-But if you have an older TV, you might be in for a long wait.
+If you have an older TV, you might be in for a long wait.
 TV manufacturers like Sony and TCL have committed to updating some of their older models, but neither has set a specific timeline yet.
 You will get a notification once the update is available.
-You can also check manually by going to Settings–>Device preferences–>About–>System update–>Network update.
+You can also check manually by going to Settings>Device Preferences>About>System update.